 Is your dog being destructive?
 Is it always anxious or stressed out for no reason?
 Is it irrationally aggressive toward some of your family members and friends?
 If you want to deal with these problems head-on, enroll your dog in obedience classes.
 Expect, however, that trainers will charge a high fee, well, because teaching dogs is challenging.

 - 9 Helpful Family Budgeting Tips in the New Normal

 - Financial Tips for Couples: How to Balance Love and Money

-So how much does owning a dog cost in the Philippines?
+So how much is the cost of owning a dog in the Philippines?
 It can be expensive so remember that one should not own a dog just for the sake of having one.
 You own a dog because you’re willing to share that love within you and make some sacrifices.
 After all, dogs can be stubborn like real kids.

 Part of your preparation for being a fur parent is calculating the costs that you may possibly cover.
 That way, you can figure out how much of your monthly income should go to your pet.
 While you have this list as a guide, understand that owning a dog also comes with hidden fees, such as hospitalization.
 With that, it would be also wise to set aside some money for emergency expenses.

 - The Health and Mood-Boosting Benefits of Pets (HelpGuide)

 - What is the DHPP Vaccine (5-in-1 Vaccine) for Dogs?
 (PetMD)